jungerm2/webservices/README.md

 - [Jellyfin](https://github.com/jellyfin/jellyfin): The Free Software Media System
 - [Ombi](https://github.com/Ombi-app/Ombi): Want a Movie or TV Show on Plex/Emby/Jellyfin?
 Use Ombi!
 - [Prowlarr](https://github.com/Prowlarr/Prowlarr): Indexer manager/proxy built on the popular *arr stack
-- [Radarr](https://github.com/Radarr/Radarr): A fork of Sonarr to work with movies  la Couchpotato.
+- [Radarr](https://github.com/Radarr/Radarr): Movie organizer/manager for usenet and torrent users.
 - [Sonarr](https://github.com/Sonarr/Sonarr): Smart PVR for newsgroup and bittorrent users.
 - [Lidarr](https://github.com/Lidarr/Lidarr): Looks and smells like Sonarr but made for music.
 - [Bazarr](https://github.com/morpheus65535/bazarr): Bazarr is a companion application to Sonarr and Radarr.
 It manages and downloads subtitles based on your requirements.
 You define your preferences by TV show or movie and Bazarr takes care of everything for you.